HugoBlox/theme-academic-cv/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "PhD (c) in Network and Information Technologies" institution = "Universitat Oberta de Catalunya" year = 2019*

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "MSc in Operations Research" institution = "Universitat de Barcelona - UPC" year = 2016

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "BSc in Industrial Engineering" institution = "Universida Libre de Colombia" year = 2006

 +++

 # Biography

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a full time Professor of the Industrial Engineering Department at UTB (Technological University of Bolivar) in Cartagena de Indias - Colombia.
+In this moment I’m developing a doctorate in Network and Information Technologies, my thesis topic is related to develop a recommender system in Virtual Learning Environments (VLE).
+My research focuses on applying machine learning techniques in social phenomenas.
+My research is driven by the need for good models to evaluate the impact of new public policy in education, criminology and economics.
+I am passionate about using data to provide solutions and answers, fostering the objectives decisions based on data.
+I teach graduate-level courses at UTB on Data Science, Quality Control and Operations Research.